Skip to main content

 Unless a request form is submitted to Council, all eligible properties will automatically receive a green waste recycling bin.

-To opt-out of receiving a green waste recycling bin, or to request a green waste recycling bin be removed from a property, complete the online form.
+To opt-out of receiving a green waste recycling bin, or to request a green waste recycling bin be removed from a property, complete our online form.

 Frequently asked questions

-You can order a second green bin for an additional quarterly charge.
+You can order a second green bin for an additional quarterly charge of $12.38.
+This will appear as a separate item under the Waste Utility Charge on your rates account.

 Learn more about ordering new bins.

-If you are a tenant of an eligible property, you do not need to apply for the green waste recycling service.
-The property you rent will automatically have a bin delivered and you can begin using the service.
+If you are renting a standalone household, you do not need to apply for the green waste recycling service.
+The property you rent will automatically have a bin delivered between August and December 2025.
+Your service will begin within two weeks of delivery.

-If your investment property is an eligible single-unit dwelling, your green waste bin will be automatically delivered between August and December 2025.
-When it is delivered, the resident of the property can start to use the bin immediately.
+If your investment property is a standalone household, you will automatically receive a green waste bin between August and December 2025.
+When it is delivered, the tenant can start to use the bin immediately.

-If your investment property is a unit or a townhouse, you can learn more about green bins for multi-unit dwellings.
+If your investment property is an apartment, unit or townhouse, you can learn more about green bins for multi-unit dwellings.

 If your property has just recently been built, you can request all your kerbside bins (general waste, recycling and green waste recycling) online.